1. Electronics & Telecommunication

 Other fertilizers include urea, a type of plant nutrient popular amongst Indian farmers.

-According to the United Nations COMTRADE database on international trade, India imported fertilizers worth $2.69 billion in 2021, an increase of 60% compared to the 2020 figure of $1.67 billion.
+According to the United Nations COMTRADE database on international trade, India imported fertilizers worth $2.34 billion in 2022.

 The trade route is also crucial for Indian exports, as China is the primary importer of Indian sulfur.